Alexander-Gmyrek/ModelBuillingDatabase/API_Documentation_README.md

 - Get Active Employee Plan: Rout: /employeeplan/<EmployeeID>/active Method: [Get] Returns: Any employee plans that have not been ended

+*Modifying employee plan

+Call /employeeplan/<EmployeeID>/active to get the active plan for the employee and use that to get the employee plan id

+Then just do /employeeplan/<EmployeePlanID> [PATCH]

+{

+"EndDate": DATE,
+"InformEndDate": DATE

+}

+Then /employeeplan [PUT]

+With the new employee plan

 ### Dependent

 **Cascading Class Json:**